(logistical details at bottom of page)

 Important Details for all trips

 Each of these field trips is a separate course for academic credit.
 To enroll, register as you would any other class.
-If the course is full, you will need an add card from the instructor.
-When you apply, a per-credit fee is charged, but the trip fee (if applicable) is charged in the MJC Business Office.
+If the course is full, you will need an add code from the instructor.
+When you apply, a per-credit fee is charged, but the trip fee is charged separately in the MJC Business Office.
+Go to the Busines Office on east campus and tell them you are paying for the geology field studies trip.
 You are expected to take notes and complete a worksheet for each field trip you attend.

 For these day trips, bring a sack lunch, canteen (or small ice chest), notebook, and coat or rain protection if the weather threatens.
 Rock hammers and cameras are optional.
 Transportation is provided by the school (private vehicles are not allowed on trips).
 Each of the two day trips will meet on the north side of the Science Community Center at 7:30 AM.
 We generally expect to return about 7:30 PM.